 Terms of References of TSAG Rapporteur Group on Work Programme and Study Group Structure (RG-WP)

+To consider issues related to work programme and study group structure for 2017-2020 study period.

-The TSAG Rapporteur Group on work programme and study group structure is tasked to develop the detailed study group structure for the 2017-2020 study period.
+The TSAG Rapporteur Group on work programme and study group structure is tasked to develop the detailed study group structure for the 2021-2024 study period.

 Based on the inputs from the study groups and proposals from the membership, and based on the restructuring principles, the Rapporteur Group develops a report and proposal(s) to be submitted by TSAG to WTSA-20 on study group responsibilities, mandates and allocation of work to be defined in WTSA Resolution 2.